krishna7356/BIG_DATA/PYTHON/Programming-Python-Assignment/Python_oop_Assignment.md

 *Library :A library is a set of functions / classes focusing on some problem domain.Libraries do not control the flow of program.
 Functions of libraries are called by the main program with some input and they return some output or provide some behavior.
 *API : APIs can be thought of as a library of functions exposed over a network e.g., continuing earlier example, if there is a decision to expose the Data Access APIs as REST APIs.framework must handle exception in all the places where it is invoking methods on its plug-in.Framework itself cannot be the reason for a crash so it must also make sure that it internally doesn't allow any exception to go unhandled and reach the runtime because that may result in a crash.
 *UI Application :Almost all UI applications are written using some framework with the framework calling the application when there is some event.
 This makes the event handlers an entry point in to the application so exceptions should be caught on event handlers.

 Q19.
-What happens if you don't do something extra to treat an exception?
+What happens if you don't do something extra to treat an exception? ans:If you do nothing, the exception causes your application to crash.
+Or you can choose to handle the exception.
+That is, you acknowledge that the problem happened, prevent the application from crashing, and take the steps necessaries in order to either recover from the error or fail gracefully.

 Q20.
 What are your options for recovering from an exception in your script? ans:try/except: catch the error and recover from exceptions hoist by programmers or Python itself.